schelian/python_project_template/README.md

 Be sure to include results in aggregate, not just a few datapoints.
 E.g., On average, it is 75% correct.
 (Other performance metrics are …)

+# Setup, running with Docker

+## Build the docker: ````docker build -t python_project_template .````

+## Run it: ````docker run -it --rm -v `pwd`:/host python_project_template:latest /bin/bash````

+"-it" means runs an interactive terminal

+"-rm" means remove the docker container when it exits

+"-v" is to mount a volume.
+The current working directory is mounted as a volume in the docker container.
+Any changes you make to the files in docker appear on the host and vice versa (if you don't mount the host, changes are temporary)

+"python_project_template:latest" is the tag of the docker image

+"bin/bash" is the program to run after the docker comes up

+## Go back to "One time setup" above

 # How to go further

 ## New dataset